 For the first half of the MLS program year, attendance is taken daily by the lecture instructor.
-During the clinical rotation portion of the program (second half of the year), students are required to maintain a daily time sheet.
-Time sheets are used to accurately document start and end times for each day, including absences and episodes of tardiness.
-Time sheets must be signed by both the clinical instructor and the student.
-In signing the timesheets, both the clinical instructor and the student attest to the fact that the information on the timesheet is correct and reflects actual time the student was present.
-Time sheets must be submitted to the program director at the completion of each rotation.
+During the clinical rotation portion of the program (second half of the year), students are required to maintain a daily time record through Trajecsys.
+Trajecsys is used to accurately document start and end times for each day, including absences and episodes of tardiness.
+Trajecsys time records must be approved by the clinical preceptor.
+Clinical preceptor approval confirms student attendance and involvement in learning activities each day.

 Lectures and student laboratory sessions are scheduled from 8:30 am to 4:30pm, Monday through Friday, with 12:00-1:00pm set aside for lunch.
-Any changes the Program must make to this schedule are communicated to the students prior to the change.
+Any changes the program must make to this schedule are communicated to the students prior to the change and with respect to students' personal time.